As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 This Shea Body Butter is best stored in amber glass jars because of the addition of vanilla essential oil.

 Never store in plastic jars or in light-colored glass jars.
 Plastic could react with the essential oil, compromising the integrity of the oil.

 Exposure to light could also damage the quality of the oil, which is why essential oils and their related products are always stored in dark-colored amber or blue glass jars.

 Alright, so now you’ve seen how to make Shea Body Butter the quick and easy way.
 Your turn to try it.
 While you are at it, you may want to make a larger batch and give some away as gifts too.

-You’ll find lots more DIY gift ideas using vanilla essential oil here.
+You’ll find lots more DIY Gift Ideas Using Vanilla Extract here.

 Disclaimer: This information is not intended to serve as medical advice.
 Please consult your physician before using essential oils.
 See Full Disclaimer here.